 If you have a non-dependent living with you, you could have your Housing Benefit or Council Tax Benefit reduced.

 How much is the deduction?

-At the moment, the deduction depends on the circumstances of the non-dependent such as, whether they claim benefits, whether they work more than 16 hours a week and what their income is (before tax and National Insurance).
+At the moment, the deduction depends on the circumstances of the non-dependent, such as whether they claim benefits, work more than 16 hours a week and what their income is (before tax and National Insurance).

-Aged 25 or over and on IS/JSA(IB), or aged 18 or over and not in remunerative work
+Aged 25 or over and in receipt of Income Support, Income-based Jobseekers Allowance or aged 18 or over and not in remunerative work